 Fanfare, applaud and ring out the bells, Dulux has announced its colour for 2019 and drum roll please … the tantalising ‘Spiced Honey.’

 It is predicted that the colour will be our choice for home decor and styling in the coming year, and no doubt filtering through to fashion and branding.
-Already I have noticed Moo using a toned down version in their website background, and the room sets made.
+Already I have noticed Moo using a paler version in their livery and website.

 Reassuring, relaxed, cosy and comforting of our time is behind the meaning of spiced honey.
 The theme for 2019 as explained by Dulux is, ‘Let in the Light’.
 After the unpredictability and uncertainty of 2018, ‘ as a nation we were overwhelmed by the deluge of news, choices and demands upon our time, causing us to close up and retreat into spaces where we feel safe and cocooned’.
 Dulux says ‘2019 is the time for awakening’.
 For the new year ahead, we’re feeling re-energised and ready to start taking decisive action.